GefenOnline/kube-noah/README.md

 RESTORE                   | ---               | true                | Whether to trigger restore from Git to Kubernetes BACKUP                    | ---               | true                | Whether to trigger backup from Kubernetes to Git ENVIRONMENT               | ---               | Any name            | Although any name can be provided the name of the environment of the Kubernetes cluster is best appropriate for an understandable objects division and tracking

-**NOTE**: All environment variables are required so those that has no default must be set, otherwise kube-noah will fail to run, with the exception of RESTORE and BACKUP that can be set one instead of the other\
-**Recommended** (on the edge of **mandatory**): use private repository as your storage, if you do, needless to say that the GIT_REPO url should contain user and password/token